 - IBM File Export for z/OS: User's Guide.
-This manual assists you in getting started with the product by providing a high-level overview of the IBM File Export user interface and a number of examples of IBM File Export's use. - IBM File Export for z/OS: Reference Manual.
+This manual assists you in getting started with the product by providing a high-level overview of the IBM File Export user interface and examples of IBM File Export's use.
+It also provides directions for obtaining, installing, and using example code stored in the IBM File Export sample library, SABXSAMP, to further assist you with understanding the product's functions. - IBM File Export for z/OS: Reference Manual.
 This manual documents the panels that comprise the user interface, describing the panel's fields and the valid entries you supply to define your export requests.
 It also documents the control statement syntax provided with ABXUTIL, the program by which you can define control statements to create JCL directly without using the product's ISPF user interface.

-This manual also contains the information required to install IBM File Export for z/OS
+This manual also contains the information required to install IBM File Export for